oherik/Waft/docs/Acceptance Tests.md

 This document describes high level tests that must be possible to perform in the application.
 There is not a one-to-one mapping between the tests and specific user stories – some tests may be related to more than one user stories, and viece versa.

+**Note:** This testing relies on a prototypical version of the app, specifically for testing.
+When possible, the tests that include using the bus the user is currenlty on should also be performed on an actual bus, with an app version that doens't rely on a fake bus.

 View names
 ----------